scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

-Adaptive hyper-parameter optimization in Dask
+Adaptive hyperparameter optimization in Dask
 =============================================

 Dask can scale up to clusters or to massive datasets.
-Hyper-parameter optimization searches often require significant amounts of computation and can involve large datasets, and Hyperband is amenable to parallelism.
+Hyperparameter optimization searches often require significant amounts of computation and can involve large datasets, and Hyperband is amenable to parallelism.
 Combining Dask with Hyperband is a natural fit.

 This work focuses on the case when the computation required is not insignificant.
-Then, the existing passive hyper-parameter optimization algorithms in Dask-ML have limited use because they don't adapt to previous training to reduce the amount of training required.  [#dasksearchcv]_
+Then, the existing passive hyperparameter optimization algorithms in Dask-ML have limited use because they don't adapt to previous training to reduce the amount of training required.  [#dasksearchcv]_

-An adaptive hyper-parameter optimization algorithm, Hyperband is implemented in Dask's machine learning library, Dask-ML.  [#docs]_ This algorithm adapts to previous training to minimize the amount of computation required.
+An adaptive hyperparameter optimization algorithm, Hyperband is implemented in Dask's machine learning library, Dask-ML.  [#docs]_ This algorithm adapts to previous training to minimize the amount of computation required.
 This section will detail the Hyperband architecture, the input arguments required and some